JustSift/ReSift/docs/tutorial/resift-rentals.md

 The starter code is the finished code from section 3, you can fork it on [Codesandbox](https://codesandbox.io/s/resift-rentals-tutorial-section-3-8fhj8).

-If you've following along the previous sections, you probably already guessed our first step—define our fetch factory.
+If you have followed along the previous sections, you probably already guessed our first step—define our fetch factory.

 ### 1. Define the Fetch Factory

-For this fetch, we'll use the `/movies/:id` endpoint from our [mock API](#mock-api).
-Since the movie fetch will be different based on `:id` as opposed to a [singleton fetch](#step-2-create-the-fetch-instance), we'll first create a `makeGetMovie` fetch factory, then create fetch instance in the `MovieThumbnail` component.
+For this fetch, we are going to use the `/movies/:id` endpoint from our [mock API](#mock-api).
+Since the movie fetch will be different based on `:id` as opposed to a [singleton fetch](#step-2-create-the-fetch-instance), we'll first create a `makeGetMovie` fetch factory, then create the fetch instance in the `MovieThumbnail` component.

-Let's go ahead and create the `makeGetMovie.js` file in the `fetches` folder:
+Let’s go ahead and create the `makeGetMovie.js` file in the `fetches` folder:

 ```js
 // /fetches/makeGetMovie.js